usefulalgorithm/usefulalgorithm/README.md

 - _Forgetting Is Violent_, by Patrick Shiroishi
 - _Dancin' In The Streets_, by Rat Heart
 - _End of the Middle_, by Richard Dawson
+- _Things We Lost in the Fire_, by Low

 </details>